inkcontent/dev-manual/source/getting-started/packageJsonFile.rst

     }
   }

-You can see in the above package.json file we make use of a lot of standard package json fields and some custom fields that are essential for INK plugin.
-It is important that you fill all of the fields, except ``id`` field (it is prohibited), so that INK editor can present your plugin perfectly.
+As you can see, the above ``package.json`` file uses many standard package JSON fields as well as some custom fields that are essential for INK plugins.
+To ensure the INK Editor presents your plugin perfectly, it’s extremely important that you fill out all of the fields EXCEPT the ``id`` field (this action is prohibited).

 .. warning::

-  It is prohibited to modify the ``id`` field in ``inkplugin`` section of your package.json file.
-This field uniquely identifies your plugin and it is used in operations like updating/activating/deactivating plugin.
+  Modifying the ``id`` field in the ``inkplugin`` section of your ``package.json`` file is prohibited.
+This is because this field uniquely identifies your plugin and is used for operations like updating, activating, and deactivating the plugin.